daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ![](experiments/02_09_2023_16_54_32/assets/exemplars_viz_2.png)

 **Figure 3**.
 Additional clustering is conducted around the exemplars to identify sub-topics in the dataset.
-The cases in each sub-cluster then serve as context for the [gpt-3.5-turbo-16k](https://platform.openai.com/docs/models/gpt-3-5) calls below.
+The cases in each sub-cluster then serve as context for the LLM calls below.

 ![](experiments/02_09_2023_16_54_32/assets/cluster0_subcluster0.png)
 ![](experiments/02_09_2023_16_54_32/assets/cluster0_subcluster1.png)